chloeandisabel/facts/README.md

 ### Facts and Ontology

-The fact *ontology* represents types as a directed graph, where each type is a node having edges directed from itself to any number of parent types.
+The fact *ontology* represents types as a directed acyclic graph, where each type is a node having edges directed from itself to any number of parent types.
 A type's ancestors are the set of all reachable nodes.
 Facts are considered to be members of their own type and of each of its ancestor types.

 ```ruby
 Ontology.define do